kevinhwong1/Porites_Rim_Bleaching_2019/scripts/16S/PJB_16S_Analysis_MOTHUR.md

 13. Population Level Analyses

-14. Export foor R analyses
+14. Export for R analyses

 Files needed to export from andromeda to desktop for R analysis: